 - High-fidelity, 3D surround sound experience

-- 48 kHz full-band acquisition: Highly restored acoustic sound
+- A maximum audio sampling rate of 48 kHz for full band frequency: Highly restored acoustic sound

 - 3A algorithm based on machine learning: Echo cancellation, automatic gain, and noise suppression